-There are a number of factors that can put women at a greater risk of poor mental health compared with men.
-However, is it believed that women are far more likely to talk about what they are going through and seek support through their social networks to help with their mental health.
+There are many factors that can put women at a greater risk of poor mental health compared with men.
+It is believed that women are far more likely to talk about what they are going through and seek support through their social networks to help with their mental health.

-On this page, we will look into statistics covering women and mental health, delving deeper into the different types of problems and we will find out how counselling can help.
+On this page, we will look into statistics covering women and mental health.
+We will delve deeper into the different types of problems and share how counselling can help.

 Prevalence of key mental health problems among women